-The Group does not expect that the new standards and amendments will have a significant impact on the financial statements when initially applied.
+The Group does not expect the amendments to have a material impact on its financial statements when initially applied.

 3. Use of estimates and judgements

 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the application of accounting policies, and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised, and in any future periods affected.